Contacts for Certification

 Once initial certification in a subject area has been determined, click here for a complete listing of requirements for a 5-Year Renewable Initial Professional certificate.

 The ACP is an alternative method (other than the traditional course work route) for completion of professional education requirements for non-education majors.
 MCPS does not currently offer an ACP, however many colleges offer approved EPI programs which honor the professional education college courses and the professional education competency requirement.
 Successful completion of an EPI will meet Professional certification eligibility requirements.
-Approved EPI programs include Pasco-Hernando Community College (online), Lake-Sumter State College (hybrid program), Polk State College (hybrid), Santa Fe State College, and Indian River State College (hybrid).
+Approved EPI programs include Pasco-Hernando Community College (online), Lake-Sumter State College (hybrid program), Polk State College (hybrid), Santa Fe State College, University of West Florida "Teacher Ready" (online), and Indian River State College (hybrid).
 Also, an approved testing route is available with the American Board Certification Passport to Teaching.
 For information, go to www.abcte.org or phone 1-877-669-2228.

 All new teachers who are not teacher-trained will complete an online New Teacher Survival Training session prior to entering the classroom.
 The New Teacher Training session is intended to provide the new teacher with essential information and tools to ensure a successful start to their classroom teaching experience.
 Some of the areas covered during this training include: Educator Accomplished Practices, Ethics & Legal Requirements, Classroom and Behavior Management, Curriculum Requirements, Learning Styles, Multicultural, ESOL, Teaching Strategies, and Writing & Delivering Lesson Plans.